MEDICARE ADVANTAGE HAS BETTER BENEFITS

 Medicare Advantage has an extensive five-star quality program that looks at 46 categories of care and service and that ranks plans based on their performance in those areas and pays the plans with the highest levels of performance up to 5 percent more dollars each month for providing better care.

-The five-star program creates a very intentional, valuable and useful focus for the caregivers along the categories of care that are included in the program and it is financially relevant to the care teams because it actually pays more for better care and pays less to the plans that do not do as well in those categories.
+The five-star program for Medicare Advantage creates a very intentional, valuable and useful focus for the caregivers along the categories of care that are included in the program and it is financially relevant to the care teams because it actually pays more for better care and pays less to the plans that do not do as well in those categories.
 The star ratings of the plans are also highly visible, so patients can see which plans perform well in those areas.

 Hypertension, diabetes, and other chronic conditions that are important to patients have care that is continuously improving in the context of the five-star system.
 The measures not only create better care for the patients, they serve as a strong motivation and extremely useful management tool for the people running care systems because they create a context for actual functional care improvement and they give teams of caregivers aligned momentum and support in those areas.